Travis d'Arnaud Player Props: Braves vs. Angels

 Travis d'Arnaud At The Plate

-- d'Arnaud is hitting .265 with seven doubles, nine home runs and 14 walks.
+- d'Arnaud is batting .258 with seven doubles, nine home runs and 14 walks.

+- d'Arnaud has reached base via a hit in 24 games this season (of 41 played), and had multiple hits in nine of those games.

-- He has hit a home run in 20.0% of his games this season, and 5.5% of his chances at the plate.
+- Looking at the 41 games he has played this year, he's homered in eight of them (19.5%), and in 5.4% of his trips to the dish.

-- In 16 games this year (40.0%), d'Arnaud has picked up an RBI, and in six of those games (15.0%) he had more than one.
+- d'Arnaud has an RBI in 16 of 41 games this season, with multiple RBI in six of them.
 He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.